-Unsharp mask is another popular type of sharpening technique used in Photoshop to help reduce camera shake or refine an image for improved clarity.
+Unsharp mask is another favorite type of sharpening technique used in Photoshop to help reduce camera shake or refine an image for improved clarity.
 What unsharp mask does is increase contrast along edges of an image such as a building, cliff line or a portrait by locating pixels differing to its surrounding pixels & increasing contrast.
-As a result, lighter pixels in your image get lighter whilst darker pixels will get darker.
-As with using any other sharpening method in Photoshop, care should be taken not to over sharpen otherwise the image will looked unnatural with halo effects around edges.
+As a result, lighter pixels in your image get lighter while darker pixels will get darker.
+As with using any other sharpening method in Photoshop, care should be taken not to over sharpen otherwise the image will look unnatural with halo effects around edges.

 As mentioned in previous parts, create a duplicate layer then convert it to a smart object.

-- Hold Down Ctrl + J or right click image to create a duplicate layer.
+- Hold Down Ctrl + J or right-click the image to create a duplicate layer.

 This will give you a separate layer to work on using unsharp mask.

 Make sure you have your duplicated layer selected then go to Filter > Sharpen > Unsharp Mask.

 This will open up a pop-up box for us to edit the image.